a glass of Tinto de Verano

 The guides I have worked with have always been exceptionally generous and friendly.
 They’re genuinely excited to share their favorite regional specialties with visitors.
 As an added bonus, I always wind up with a fantastic list of recommendations for restaurants, cafés, bars, and specialty shops to check out during my visit.

-On our recent trip to Spain, we spent our first day in Màlaga with the most wonderful guide, Javi, of Spain Food Sherpas.
-One of our first lessons was that sangria is for tourists and teenagers, and that no self-respecting Spaniard would drink it.
+On our recent trip to Spain, we spent our first day in Málaga with the most wonderful guide, Javi, of Spain Food Sherpas.
+One of our first lessons was that sangria is for tourists and teenagers, and that no self-respecting, grown-up Spaniard would drink it.
 Instead, he explained, Spaniards drink Tinto de Verano.

 A Surprising First Sip in Málaga

 Despite my initial doubts, that first sip was surprisingly bright and refreshing.
 Another proof that sometimes the simplest recipes make the best drinks.
-Needless to say this first-hand experience of the beloved Spanish cooler is where my tinto de verano recipe journey began.
+Needless to say this firsthand experience of the beloved Spanish cooler is where my tinto de verano journey began.

 What Makes Tinto de Verano So Refreshing?